StefanoZiinoC/StefanoZiinoC/README.md

 - Currently I work as a fullstack developer from CDE.
 - We work with angular, nodejs, mongoDb and mysql.
 - Developing a web application to automate the selection of employees.
-- I consider myself an active person and eager to learn.
+- I'm an active person and eager to learn.

 ## I'm a young Dev with interest in the cloud and security!!